Smart grid

 Concerns with smart grid technology mostly focus on smart meters, items enabled by them, and general security issues.
 Roll-out of smart grid technology also implies a fundamental re-engineering of the electricity services industry, although typical usage of the term is focused on the technical infrastructure.

 Smart grid policy is organized in Europe as Smart Grid European Technology Platform.
 Policy in the United States is described in Title 42 of the United States Code.

+Smart grids are not to be confused with sector coupled smart energy systems, as smart grids primarily refers to the power sector, while smart energy systems use an integrated holistic focus which also includes other sectors of the energy system with the intent to create synergies between them.

 Background

 Historical development of the electricity grid

 The first alternating current power grid system was installed in 1886 in Great Barrington, Massachusetts.
 At that time, the grid was a centralized unidirectional system of electric power transmission, electricity distribution, and demand-driven control.

-In the 20th century, local grids grew over time and were eventually interconnected for economic and reliability reasons.
-By the 1960s, the electric grids of developed countries had become very large, mature, and highly interconnected, with thousands of 'central' generation power stations delivering power to major load centres via high capacity power lines which were then branched and divided to provide power to smaller industrial and domestic users over the entire supply area.
-The topology of the 1960s grid was a result of the strong economies of scale: large coal-, gas- and oil-fired power stations in the 1 GW (1000 MW) to 3 GW scale are still found to be cost-effective, due to efficiency-boosting features that can be cost-effective only when the stations become very large.
+During the 20th century, local grids grew over time and were eventually interconnected for economic and reliability reasons.
+By the 1960s, the electric grids of developed countries had become very large, mature, and highly interconnected, with thousands of 'central' generation power stations delivering power to major load centers via high-capacity power lines, which were then branched and divided to provide power to smaller industrial and domestic users over the entire supply area.
+The topology of the 1960s grid was a result of the strong economies of scale—large coal-, gas-, and oil-fired power stations in the 1 GW (1000 MW) to 3 GW scale were still found to be cost-effective, due to efficiency-boosting features that can be cost-effective only when the stations become very large.

-Power stations were located strategically to be close to fossil fuel reserves (either the mines or wells themselves or else close to rail, road, or port supply lines).
+Power stations were located strategically to be close to fossil fuel reserves (either the mines or wells themselves, or close to rail, road, or port supply lines).
 Siting of hydroelectric dams in mountain areas also strongly influenced the structure of the emerging grid.
 Nuclear power plants were sited for the availability of cooling water.
-Finally, fossil fuel-fired power stations were initially very polluting and were sited as far as economically possible from population centres once electricity distribution networks permitted it.
-By the late 1960s, the electricity grid reached the overwhelming majority of the population of developed countries, with only outlying regional areas remaining 'off-grid'.
+Finally, fossil fuel-fired power stations were initially very polluting and therefore sited as far as economically possible from population centers once electricity distribution networks permitted it.
+By the late 1960s, the electricity grid reached the majority of the population of developed countries, with only outlying regional areas remaining 'off-grid'.